Between Me And You

 The Sandaime gave the medical report another brief look.
 State upon being found: exhaustion as well as chakra exhaustion… bleeding eyes, slight case of malnutrition…

 Then he looked at the investigation report.
 Umino Iruka, Naruto's teacher, upon investigation, replied he hadn't seen Naruto around for a few days, and hadn't gotten an absence call.
-He'd merely though the boy was skipping school again and hadn't looked much into it.
+He'd merely though the boy was skipping school again and hadn't looked into it.
 The Sandaime only hoped Iruka hadn't let his prejudice blind him…

 He looked at the other results of the investigations.
 After a lot of reading Sandaime could conclude the underlying message was clearly that most people hadn't cared much for Naruto's absence.
-Of course they noticed, but they'd been happy with his absence, and hadn't been that keen on finding out why.
+Of course they'd noticed, but they'd been happy with his absence, and hadn't been that keen on finding out why.